 - TVs in every operatory for an entertaining diversion

 We’re dedicated to your well-being and offering the best care possible, not just while you’re in the office but also when you leave.
 One of our doctors is even available for emergency calls after hours.
 To visit a practice committed to offering anxiety-free care, call 732-506-2876.

 Select From Many Dental Sedation Options

 Everyone reacts differently to dental procedures.
 To ensure you’ll remain relaxed, no matter how you feel about a procedure, we offer a full range of sedation.
-Unlike most dental practices, this includes general anesthesia administered by board-certified anesthesiologist Dr. Jay Patel.
+Unlike most dental practices, this includes general anesthesia administered by our in-house oral surgeon, Dr. Do Yoon Kim.